Anthony-Calderaro/calderarrow/posts/quotes.md

 ---
-title: 'Quotes'
+title: "Quotes"
-date: 199301
+date: 202002
-categories: ['quotes']
+categories: ["quotes"]
 wordCount: 1234
 wip: false
 ---

 # Quotes

 An ongoing list of quotes which I find interesting, inspiring, or insightful.

 "A fool takes offense where none is intended.
 An even greater fool takes offense where it is intended."